-Special needs: If you have a registered disability that will require accommodation, please see the instructor so necessary arrangements can be made.
-If you have a disability and have not yet registered with the University, please contact Disability Support Services in the Shoemaker Building (301.314.7682, or 301.405.7683 TTD) as soon as possible.
+If you have a registered disability that will require accommodation, please see the instructor so necessary arrangements can be made.
+If you have a disability and have not yet registered with the University, please contact the Office of Accessibility and Disability Service in the Shoemaker Building (301.314.7682, or 301.405.7683 TTD) as soon as possible.